 The woman dropped her meal preparations and ran to share the discovery with her neighbors.
-From their doorsteps, they heard the sound of a crow coming from the body of a woman.
+From their doorsteps, they heard the sound of a crow coming from the woman.
 Seeing her parted lips as she belted out the sound, they understood the power of this innovation and they immediately wanted the new sound for themselves.
 They responded in turn.
 “Maw!”

 In time, humans became so intelligent that they learned how to master the world around them.
 They tamed and caged wild animals.
 They engineered massive structures.
 They mined rich minerals deep in the earth.
 As people’s brains got smarter and their dominion over the earth increased, they lost respect for other beings.
 They began to think that their power meant they were better and that their control gave them license to exploit.
 They began to think that Keepers of the Earth meant People over Earth.

 All the while, people talked and talked.
 With so much to say, they no longer bothered to mmm.

 A hummingbird in an orchard of diluted nectar may stick its tongue down every flower but never extract satisfaction from the faded fluid.
 A person in a world of modern language may lend his voice to every word but never conjugate fulfillment from the flat sounds.
 Words can never give what the hum gave so freely, but the humans had lost it, they became head-wise and heart-foolish.
 They forgot to remember the keystone beneath it all.
 They forgot to remember that the world used to sing back.